EVENT DETAILS

 Experiential education pedagogies are expansive, and yet, as scholars and practitioners we may have a limited view of what experiential education is.
 In the preliminary findings from a study looking at experiential education in first year large classes at UBC-V, instructors held specific (mis) conceptions of what experiential education is and often associated it with highly immersive pedagogies that can be challenging to implement in larger classrooms with first- and second-year students.
 However, instructors also spoke of using strategy specific, or “bite size” experiential education activities that engaged students into learning more about their disciplines and developing skills that will benefit additional forms of experiential education in the future (p.
 26-27).

-Join Dr. Kari Grain, one of the authors of the 2020 report “Experiential Education at UBC-Vancouver: Summary of Research and Recommendations” and current instructor of EDST 520 – an Experiential Pedagogies course to explore the breadth and possibilities of this approach.
+Dr. Kari Grain, one of the authors of the 2020 report “Experiential Education at UBC-Vancouver: Summary of Research and Recommendations” and current instructor of EDST 520 – an Experiential Pedagogies course shared the breadth and possibilities of this approach.

 Session Time: 11:00 am - 12:00 pm